docljn/codeclan_wk2_tue_river_ecosystem/homework.md

 - A bear could have a roar method
 - A bear could have a food_count method
 - A river could have a fish_count method

+## Just for fun
+- If a bear ate a poisonous fish, it could empty the stomach